Silent rooftop wind turbines could generate half of a household’s energy needs

 The company will arrange your monthly payments to be the same amount you used to pay the electric company, until the panels are paid off.
 That means you don’t start benefiting until the electric company raises its rates.
 Then you’re not affected, because you’re not paying them anymore—you’re paying the solar company and those payments stay the same.
 Once the solar company is completely paid off, then you get your electricity free.

-• John Patterson says:
+• John Patterson on said:

 1kW ?
 (And that’s assuming you’re getting a brisk breeze).